OnePeter/00-Image-helps-test-your-AlexNet/ReadMe.txt

-It contains few stages of image processing:
+It contains some formats of image data:
    01-Image-From-ImageNet
    02-Image-Resized-To-224x224
    03-Image-Normalized-Float-Text